-- Each lab will be worth 10 points unless otherwise noted (one is worth 15 points, and one is worth 20 points), and has a specified due date noted on Blackboard. - To earn full credit, you must complete the assignment as given, written in correct formal English, and showing evidence of critical thinking.
-You must follow the format given under Course Materials (Introduction with the research question and hypotheses; Methodology, including all mathematical formulas and explanation of data; Results; Interpretation of results; Conclusions).
+- To earn full credit, you must complete the assignment as given, written in correct formal English, and showing evidence of critical thinking.
+You must follow the format given under Course Materials (Introduction with the research question and hypotheses; Methodology, including all mathematical formulas and explanation of data; Results; Interpretation of results; Conclusions; Bibliography).
 Interpretations of results are not conclusions.
 Conclusions point back to the original question. - Excel formulas are NOT to be included in your report.
 Formulas in words are not mathematical formulas.
 For example, when completing the Hoover Index lab, the formula I will be looking for is: